indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Using dotls provide encrypted SMTPS service or STARTTLS capability

 The method we used above, where we used [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1), only those SMTP clients that have the ability to do TLS/SSL encryption can transact.
 To support clients that do not have this ability, a SMTP server needs to provide the STARTTLS capability.
 But many SMTP servers don't have TLS/SSL capability and neither do they have STARTTLS capability.
 A proxy that sits between a TLS client and a plain-text communication SMTP server can solve this problem.
-The program dotls is exacty that - a proxy that provides encrypted channel for programs that do not support TLS/SSL and STARTTLS capability.
-Using dotls is very simple.
-All you have to do is insert dotls in your [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1) command line.
-Once you do that any TLS client will be able to communicate with your non-TLS application through dotls.
-The first example shows how to use dotls to provide SMTPS.
-The second example shows how to use dotls to provide STARTTLS capability.
-Here we demonstrate how to use dotls to provide SMTPS or STARTTLS for qmail, netqmail, notqmail which do not have native SMTPS/STARTTLS capability in their SMTP server.
+The program [dotls(1)](https://github.com/indimail/indimail-mta/wiki/dotls.1) is exacty that - a proxy that provides encrypted channel for programs that do not support TLS/SSL and STARTTLS capability.
+Using [dotls(1)](https://github.com/indimail/indimail-mta/wiki/dotls.1) is very simple.
+All you have to do is insert [dotls(1)](https://github.com/indimail/indimail-mta/wiki/dotls.1) in your [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1) command line.
+Once you do that any TLS client will be able to communicate with your non-TLS application through [dotls(1)](https://github.com/indimail/indimail-mta/wiki/dotls.1).
+The first example shows how to use [dotls(1)](https://github.com/indimail/indimail-mta/wiki/dotls.1) to provide SMTPS.
+The second example shows how to use [dotls(1)](https://github.com/indimail/indimail-mta/wiki/dotls.1) to provide STARTTLS capability.
+Here we demonstrate how to use [dotls(1)](https://github.com/indimail/indimail-mta/wiki/dotls.1) to provide SMTPS or STARTTLS for qmail, netqmail, notqmail which do not have native SMTPS/STARTTLS capability in their SMTP server.
 Just like the earlier example you can use [tcpclient(1)](https://github.com/indimail/indimail-mta/wiki/tcpclient.1) or openssl command to carry out a SMTP transaction.
-When you use dotls, the `Received` headers will show the TLS provider as dotls.
-The dotls program is as generic as it can be.
-It can be used for any program that can be run on the [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1) command line. dotls also provides STLS capability for any non-tls pop3 daemon that can be run under [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1).
+When you use [dotls(1)](https://github.com/indimail/indimail-mta/wiki/dotls.1), the <b>Received</b> headers will show the TLS provider as <b>dotls</b>.
+The [dotls(1)](https://github.com/indimail/indimail-mta/wiki/dotls.1) program is as generic as it can be.
+It can be used for any program that can be run on the [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1) command line. [dotls(1)](https://github.com/indimail/indimail-mta/wiki/dotls.1) also provides STLS capability for any non-tls pop3 daemon that can be run under [tcpserver(1)](https://github.com/indimail/indimail-mta/wiki/tcpserver.1).

 **Provide SMTPS cabability using dotls**